afnog/sse/virtualization/ganeti-exercise.md

 		bridge_stp off
 		bridge_fd 0

-Also edit `/etc/hostname` and put the fully-qualified hostname (FQDN) in there.
+Edit `/etc/hostname` and put the fully-qualified hostname (FQDN) in there.

+Edit `/etc/hosts` and ensure that it contains the IP address and hostname of your host.
+You will also need to choose a name (hostname) and IP address for your cluster, which must be different.
+For example:

+	127.0.0.1       localhost
+	192.168.56.10   ganeti1.sse.ws.afnog.org
+	192.168.56.11   cluster1.sse.ws.afnog.org

 Then `reboot` the host, log in again and run the following commands: